rca(1) General Commands Manual rca(1)

 The following two sequences are equivalent.
 Both set 4 variables:

 _w, _l, _area, and _diagonal.
+It works best to say "assign to"

 3=_w 4=_l * = _area _l 2 ^ _w 2 ^ + sqrt = _diagonal